-You have very high preference for collaboration.
-You are usually able to learn better and get work done with other people around and prefer not to work independently.
+You have a moderate preference for collaboration.
+This means that you also like to work independently at times.
 Being able to work well under both conditions is important.
 Sometimes you need to collaborate and sometimes you need to be independent.
-This is true for school, work and your personal life.
+This is true for school, work and your personal life you.